magento/merchdocs/src/catalog/inventory-product-stock-options.md

 | Enable Qty Increments | Global | Determines if the product can be sold in quantity increments. |

 {:.bs-callout .bs-callout-info}
-Simple product configuration overwrites configurable product configurations for a specific product.
+Simple product configuration overrides configurable product configurations for a specific product.